Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 This is the method that we refer to as 'backward update'.

 The `Q` is initialized as a dictionary with 2-layer key, which are state `s` and action `a`.
 We initialize `f` as a dictionary with 3-layer key.
 The 3 layers of keys are current time `t`, state `s` and action `a` respectively.

+Empirically, 20000 episodes is enough for this algorithm to converge on the problem of simple gridworld.

 #### 1.3.1 Adding Penalty
 In order to implement the penalty, we need another adjustment function, which is implemented as a 4-layer key.
 Now, the 4 layers of keys are `m`: the time at which the reward is received, `n`: the current time, state `s` and action `a`.